21 Jan Stand for Something

 Create your lines in the sand – stand for something

 Take time out of your business to draw some lines in the sand of your own.
 If you sell coffee, what’s the cheapest material you’ll serve your coffee in?
 What the lowest quality of bean you’re willing to purchase?
-Most businesses just make decisions as they go about elements of business that are very important.
+Most businesses just make decisions as they go about elements of the business that are important.
 Should you set lines in the sand for everything?
-Of course not, but for the important things?
-The reason’s you’re in business, what you stand by?
-Definitely.
+Of course not, but for the important things, I believe so.
+What are the real reason’s you’re in business, what does your brand stand by?
 Draw your line in the sand – no coffee will ever be served in a cup that is not made from over 70% recycled cardboard.
 Free refills apply despite the amount or size.
 Those lines, draw them, draw them hard and give your business something it stands by.
+It’ll help with marketing and even brand loyalty.

 What does your business stand for (or against)?